herbkoeg/BertisBruteForceIntegrationTesting/README.md

 # BertisBruteForceIntegrationTesting
-BfiTesting verifies results perstised in a database by a black box, e.g. a Cobol Program called by a special library within a webservice.
+BfiTesting verifies results persisted in a database by a black box, e.g. results of an ancieant cobol program called by a special library within a webservice.

-You can define a TestCase described in a xml-file, which will be loaded and exectuted:
+You can define a TESTCASE described in a xml-file, which will be loaded and exectuted:
-- define insert, update or delete sql commands for initialisation
+- define insert, update or delete sql commands for INITIALISATION
-- assert state BEFORE
+- ASSERT BEFORE blackbox action
-- run your magic blackbox ...
+- RUN your magic BLACKBOX ...
-- assert state AFTER
+- ASSERT AFTER blackbox action
-- define insert, update or delete sql commands for restoring the intial state
+- define insert, update or delete sql commands for RESTORING the intial state
-- use $MyVariable and set it as key-value map parameter calling process, assert or genrate methods
+- use $MyVariable and set it as key-value map PARAMETER calling process, assert or generate methods

-The TestCaseProcessor has a method called 'generateExampleTestCase', which you can use for easily create a new TestCase.xml:
+The TestCaseProcessor has a method called 'generateExampleTestCase', which you can use for easily CREATE A NEW TESTCASE named MyTestCase.xml:

 Just run HelloWorld.java to generate a first TestCase.